-After composing at Hans Zimmer's Bleeding Fingers for two years, Steven has written for a variety of tv shows on various networks.
-He now owns a recording studio in Los Angeles, CA and takes on projects from producing artists to composing for tv and film.
+After composing at Hans Zimmer's Bleeding Fingers for 2 years, Steven has written for a variety of tv shows on various networks.
+He takes on projects from producing and writing for artists to composing for tv.
 Steven is a graduate at Berklee College of Music with a degree in Writing and Production.

 Steven's goal is to achieve the highest quality possible from writing to production and mixing while staying true to the original vision of the client.
 Wide variety of taste and enjoy working in all genres.
 Multi-instrumentalist.

 Send me an email through 'Contact' button above and I'll get back to you asap.

 - Beyond The Tank

 - Haunting Of

 - Spike TV